Steve Mason (ice hockey): Winnipeg Jets (2017–2018)

-After a lack of interest in the free agent market, Mason opted to retire from playing and return to his hometown of Oakville to serve as the Director of Goalie Development for the Oakville Rangers, a youth team in Oakville.
+After a lack of interest in the free agent market, Mason retired from playing and returned to his hometown of Oakville to serve as the director of goalie development for the Oakville Rangers, a youth team in Oakville.

 International play

 Mason first competed for Team Canada at the under-20 level in the eight-game 2007 Super Series against Russia.
 He then led Team Canada to a gold medal at the 2008 IIHF World Junior Hockey Championships in Pardubice, Czech Republic.
 Prior to the semi-final game against Team USA, Mason was traded within the OHL from the London Knights to the Kitchener Rangers.
 After defeating Team Sweden 3–2 in overtime of the gold medal game, he was named as the player of the game, as he was in the semi-finals.
 Mason was undefeated in five games with a tournament-best .951 save percentage and 1.19 GAA.
 He was named to the tournament all-star team, received top goaltender honours, and was named tournament MVP.

 Following his rookie NHL season, Mason was named to Team Canada's summer orientation camp for the 2010 Winter Olympics in Vancouver.
 He was not named to the final roster, but he was reported to have been designated an injury replacement, along with St. Louis Blues goaltender Chris Mason.